AnjalBam/DataStructuresAndAlgorithms/dataStructures/LinkedList/SinglyLinkedList/README.md

 - set prev node's next to new node

 > The Insertion process in this linked list has time complexity of **O(1)** which is quite efficient.

+##### Deletion

+The deletion is the process of removing an element or a key from the list.
+It can be achieved with the following algorithm.
+Steps:

+- Traverse to find the node
+- Keep the track of prev node as well
+- Set the prev node's next to the found/current node's next (_Unlinking Node_)
+- Free the current node